UA Parking & Transportation

-- Students, employees and individuals whose place of business is on campus are eligible to apply for a parking permit.
-The University of Arizona also has parking garages that accommodate visitors on an hourly basis as well as pay stations located throughout campus.
+- Students, employees and individuals whose place of business is on campus are eligible to apply for parking permits.
+The University of Arizona also has parking garages that accommodate visitors on an hourly basis, as well as pay stations located throughout campus.

 - Who is eligible for disabled permits?